 - If you’re practising in someone else’s car, you need to make sure their insurance policy covers you as a learner driver

 - Some policies may also have specifications on who can supervise you, so make sure you check

 - The practical test is only one part of becoming a qualified driver.
 Knowing the Highway Code and 'show me, tell me' questions are important, as is practising hazard perception simulations

 Preparing for your practical driving test

 Once you’ve completed the eyesight check and the 'show me, tell me' questions, you’ll be tested on your driving skills.
 The examiner will ask you to carry out various manoeuvres including:

 - Driving on different roads and in differing levels of traffic

-- Pulling out and from behind a parked car pulling over
+- Pulling out and from behind a parked car

 - Hill starts